TalmageTalmage/rokenbok-controller-port/README.md

 1. After getting the libraries, upload the 'Hackenbock.ino' sketch to the Arduino(s).
 Adjust the sketch as needed depending on the model.

-2. Adjust the Python code to match the COM port of the Arduino(s)

-3. Run Controller.py or Keyboard.py
+2. Run Controller.py or Keyboard.py

 4. Play Rokenbok!